aws-samples/sample-bda-redaction/README.md

 ### API Gateway Custom Domain Setup

 This is needed for deployment within a non-production or production environment.
+Within your AWS Console, navigate to API Gateway and click on _Custom domain names_ link in the API Gateway navigation menu on the left-hand side of the screen.
+[Learn more information about API Gateway custom domain names](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html?icmpid=apigateway_console_help)

 1. Enter the name of the domain or subdomain
 2. Select the "Private" option